Sydney Dee, Solon High School

-Applications for 2023 are now open.
+Applications for 2025 are now closed.

 The Iowa City Golf Association (ICGA) administers and maintains the ICGA Scholarship Program.
-Each recipient receives a one-time non-renewable $2,000 scholarship.
+Each recipient receives a one-time, non-renewable $2,000 scholarship.
 The ICGA will make the payment directly to the recipient’s educational institution.

 Scholars must have been a member of their high school golf team.

-Scholars must submit with their application a summary of accomplishments in activities in both school and community.
+Scholars must submit with their application a summary of accomplishments in activities in both school and the community.
 They must also submit a short essay (200-250 words) on what golf has taught them.

 Study or training must be undertaken at an accredited higher education institution.